Cybersecurity and data loss threats for businesses

 To mitigate this risk, it’s essential to compare business broadband deals from reputable providers with robust security measures, including regular security audits, encryption of data in transit, and prompt patching of vulnerabilities.

 Note that your connection type has minimal effect on the typical attack vectors covered in this article.
-Whether your business is connected using ADSL, full-fibre, satellite, 5G or cable broadband, it doesn’t matter.
+Whether your business is connected using full fibre, satellite, cable, or 5G private networks, it doesn’t matter.